 What is CPEC?

-The China-Pakistan Economic Corridor (CPEC) is a massive venture consisting of numerous infrastructure projects undertaken throughout Pakistan with the aid of rising power, China.
-The current value of the corridor is estimated at around $62 billion and it will primarily consist of a 3,000 km network of railways, roads, and oil and gas pipelines from Pakistan’s southern port of Gwadar to China’s Kashgar City.
+The China-Pakistan Economic Corridor (CPEC) is a massive venture consisting of numerous infrastructure projects undertaken throughout Pakistan with the aid of China.
+The current value of the corridor is estimated at around $62 billion and it will primarily consist of a 3,000km network of railways, roads, and oil and gas pipelines from Pakistan’s southern port of Gwadar to Kashgar in China.

 Pakistan’s Energy Sector Woes